 I get on the road before Brian, Dwayne, and Ben on Friday, but they pass me when I take a break at Auburn.
 Dwayne’s Impreza is slow pulling three bikes uphill and I pass them in the Sierra Nevada.
 Gas and lunch in Fernley, then continue onto Highway 50.
 Fallon, Dixie Valley, and Middlegate pass by.
 Austin is farther than I remember.
 The others are far behind so I take a long break east of Austin.
 When I get to Eureka Brian texts that they are twelve minutes away.
 I doze off before he sends the text that they have checked in.
 There’s plenty of parking behind the Eureka Gold Country Inn.
 I unload Effie and set up my cot.
 I have a relaxing evening watching Working Moms and eating left-over ribs.

 This is Ben’s first moto-packing trip.
 He just bought Weston’s bike, but doesn’t have the right luggage yet.
 He’s wearing a large backpack to supplement his motorcycle luggage.
 It takes some time for him to load up his bike in the morning.
 We get gas next door, then hit the road.
 When we turn off Highway 50 onto the dirt road, Dwayne’s clutch stops working.
 Ben goes back to Eureka for brake fluid, while the Dwayne, Brian, and I open the gate to the dirt road and discuss our options.
 When Ben returns we try to bleed the clutch line.
 There’s no pressure and the brake fluid leaks out slowly.
 We finally give up and shove Dwayne off so he can get his bike in gear.
-He rents a U-Haul trailer in town and transfers Brian’s trailer to Vanna.
+He rents a U-Haul trailer in town and transfers Brian’s trailer from his car to Vanna.

 Ben, Brian, and I start riding a little before noon.
 We only have 125 miles to cover today.
 Most are on nice dirt roads, so we can go fast.
 I keep thinking that this is a ride that George would like.
-We come across old mines and new dump truck mid-repair in the desert.
+We come across old mines and a new dump truck mid-repair in the desert.

 We pass a large, active gold mine on a busy road frequented by large trucks.
 Often we come across clusters of critters crawling across the road.
 When we stop, we see that they are shiny, dark red-orange Mormon crickets that jump a foot or two in the air.
 We ascend Mt Lewis at the end of the day.
 It’s steep.
 As the air cools the crickets disappear.
 One hairpin after another, through some snow, we reach the white orb at the peak – the Battle Mountain FAA Long-Range Radar Facility (used by the USAF in the 1960s).